Melissaurious/NanoDesigner/README.md

 bash scripts/NanoDesigner.sh your_working_directory/denovo_epitope_info/7eow_8pwh_example/7eow_8pwh_ep_1.json
 ```

-The workflow requires a script and a JSON file containing the necessary information for each entry.
+The workflow requires a script and a JSON file containing the necessary information for each entry (a nanobody-antigen complex or nanobody scaffold and antigen structure).

 - **De Novo Design**: In cases where the 3D structure of a nanobody-antigen complex is absent (referred to as "de novo" design), the input JSON file can be generated using the notebook `jupyter_notebooks/prepare_NanoDesigner_inputs_Denovo.ipynb`.
 This notebook guides you through creating a properly formatted JSON file.